RKO Radio Network: News and programming

-The original network, which fed newscasts at :50 repeated at :00, became known as RKO 1 when RKO 2 debuted on September 1, 1981, at which point the two collectively became RKO Radio Networks.
-RKO 2 fed newscasts at :20 repeated at :30 and was aimed at an older audience.
-Both networks offered sportscasts, music, public affairs programming and closed-circuit affiliate feeds of news and sports correspondent reports and news-maker actualities.
+The newscasts, aimed at a young adult audience, had a conversational, high-energy style developed by co-founders Dave Cooke (Vice President and News Director) and Jo Interrante (Vice President of Programming).
+The original network fed newscasts at :50 repeated at :00.
+RKO 2 was aimed at an older audience, and fed newscasts at :20 repeated at :30.
+Both networks offered sportscasts, music, public affairs programming and closed-circuit affiliate feeds of news and sports correspondent reports.